shar1738/RustDesk_Gaming/README.md

 Also it is not required but having vscode installed is the easiest way to get everything working.
 If vscode isn't viable you can use notepad to run autohotkey.

-Your gonna have to configure the circle for every new game you play as not all game cameras are built equal but with a little tinkering you should be up and running in no time, I recomend writting down the radius that works best for each game you play.
+Your gonna have to configure the circle for every new game you play as not all game cameras are built equal, (10 is the best for most) but with a little tinkering you should be up and running in no time, I recomend writting down the radius that works best for each game you play.

 For GM_GUI Users:
 Run the GM_GUI file.